kamil0123/CarND-LaneLines-P1/README.md

-This is my submission of the Finding Lane Lines project of "Self-Driving Car Engineer" Nanodegree organized by Udacity.
+This is my submission of the Finding Lane Lines project of Udacity "Self-Driving Car Engineer" Nanodegree.

-My implementation of the project with short descrption of taken speps are in P1.ipynb file.
+My implementation of the project with, short descrption of taken steps, is in P1.ipynb file.

 Film showing my results:
 https://www.youtube.com/watch?v=h7SFE5o5-38&edit=vd